swift-nav/wolf/README.md

     1. `mkdir ~/.local/bin` if it doesn't exist already.
     2. add `$HOME/.local/bin` to your `PATH` environment variable.
         - This is usually in `~/.bashrc`, `~/.zshrc`, or similar.
 3. Run `stack build`.
+4. Run `./Shakefile.hs install`.
 It should install all dependencies, build binaries, and export those binaries to `~/.local/bin`.

 ## Development